mtc2000/AnyTrustDKG/README.md

 ### Analyze raw logs (0.5 compute-minutes)

-To recompute all the numberic results shown in Figure 3 (a) and (b), run the following to analyze raw logs.
+To recompute all the numeric results shown in Figure 3 (a) and (b), run the following to analyze raw logs.

 ```{bash}
 bash analyze_results_expected.sh